Chwiggy/thesis_bachelor/src/chapters/02_related_work.typ

     To embed a transit network into a more realistic model of an outside world, it can make sense to, in essence, combine the graph generated from a public transit network with one generated from the underlying road network.
 This makes some sense, as users of public transit generally require the usage of roads or paths to access a transit stop and many modes of public transit are dependent on street infrastructure themselves.
 Creating such a bipartite network then specifically makes sense for transit modes that are bound or predominantly bound to the street network such as buses @liu_spatial_2020.

     Generally however, public transit with a few exceptions has a few complicating factors in comparison to road transit with individual modes.
 The primary difference here is that transit options are only sporadically available over the course of an hour or a day.
-These opportunities can be defined by a schedule stating departure and arrival times, but can also be given as a frequency or headway stating the interval with which transit opportunities arise @levinson_towards_2020 @conway_evidencetransit.
+These opportunities can be defined by a schedule stating departure and arrival times, but can also be given as a frequency or headway stating the interval with which transit opportunities arise @levinson_towards_2020 @conway_evidencetransit @Conway_uncertainty_2018.

     On the flip side of this, routing between stations only is a rare case in realistic transit usage.
 In reality, of course origin and destination are often locations not directly on the transit network, but in a certain distance from a stop.
 Consequently, these journeys are often multimodal: transit users walk, bike, or drive to a stop in their vicinity, take a potentially multi-leg transit journey to arrive at a station or stop in the general vicinity from their destination, from where they can walk, bike or drive to their actual destination @verduzco_torres_public_2024.
 This requires consideration of modes like walking in network analysis.